Grade 4 children use the four ELA practices as they speak, listen, read, write, view, and represent for meaningful purposes to

 WHY ARE CRITICAL THINKING AND CRITICAL LITERACY IMPORTANT?

-Critical thinking helps students focus on developing their ability to reason, analyze, evaluate, and create in a way that expresses their thought, feelings and actions in a reasoned and clear manner.
-Therefore, it is necessary for students to understand that how we interact with new ideas, what we read, what we view, and experience is as important as what these texts and ideas are.
-We should hear children asking questions, discussing ideas, and opinions, and what the message of the author or artist is and why he or she is communicating it.
+Critical thinking helps students focus on developing their ability to reason, analyze, evaluate, and create in a way that expresses their thoughts, feelings, and actions in a reasoned and clear manner.
+It includes the ability to clarify problems, determine viewpoints, and distinguish between facts, opinions, and preferences.
+It is necessary for students to understand that how we interact with new ideas and the texts we read, view, and experience is as important as what these texts and ideas are.
+When children think critically, they ask questions, discuss ideas and opinions, and identify the authors’/artists’ message and why they are communicating it.

 Critical literacy involves questioning our own viewpoints and those of others, and focusing on social and political issues.
 Critical literacy encourages us to recognize and state contradictions and biases.
 It means asking questions that challenge commonly accepted social practices, and questioning our own understanding, beliefs, assumptions, and values.

 There are many ways to help your child be a listener, speaker, reader, writer, viewer, and representer.

 Talk to your child’s teacher.
 You can also talk with local artists, librarians, web designers, Elders and Knowledge Keepers, and others in the community.
 They can provide insight about helping your child to use language in meaningful ways.
 Here are some topics you could discuss with the teacher:

 Language learning is happening all the time and everywhere!
 At home and in the community, you can help your child notice, play with, and practise using language.
 Spend time reading stories, playing word games, and writing grocery lists, birthday cards, or everyday messages with your child.
 You can view and discuss television programs and websites with your child.
 As you discuss, ask many questions, make predictions, and encourage your child to tell you their thoughts and feelings about what is going on in the story.